puppetlabs/puppet-docs/source/pe/3.1/orchestration_overview.markdown

 PE's orchestration is built around the idea of predefined **actions** --- it is essentially a highly parallel **remote procedure call (RPC)** system.

-**Actions** are distributed in **MCollective agent plugins,** which are bundles of several related actions.
+**Actions** are distributed i"#5E605C"n **MCollective agent plugins**, which are bundles of several related actions.

 * Many plugins are available by default; see [Built-In Orchestration Actions](./orchestration_actions.html).
 * You can extend the orchestration engine by downloading or writing new plugins and [adding them to the engine with Puppet](./orchestration_adding_actions.html).

 ### Invoking Actions and Filtering Nodes

-The core concept of PE's orchestration is **invoking actions,** in parallel, on a select group of nodes.
+The core concept of PE's orchestration is **invoking actions**, in parallel on a select group of nodes.

-Typically you choose some nodes to operate on (usually with a **filter** that describes the desired fact values or Puppet classes), and specify an **action** and its **arguments.** The orchestration engine then runs that action on the chosen nodes, and displays any data collected during the run.
+Typically you choose some nodes to operate on (usually with a **filter** that describes the desired fact values or Puppet classes), and specify an **action** and its **arguments**.
+The orchestration engine then runs that action on the chosen nodes, and displays any data collected during the run.

 Puppet Enterprise can invoke orchestration actions in two places: